machtmu/shared-workflows/README.md

 This repository contains a GitHub Actions workflow that automatically exports several assets from a KiCad project.
 The workflow is intended to run via `workflow_call` and uses a GitHub App for authentication.
+I used to use rayhunter before kicad cli implemented rendering and it looked a lot better tbh.

 The pipeline performs the following tasks: